 Norton Rose Fulbright

-The lawyers in our Transport Team are regarded as top practitioners for the following reasons:
+The lawyers on the team are regarded as the best in the transportation sector for the following reasons:

-- Exceptional industry coverage – Our lawyers advise and act for many leading companies with dealings in the transportation industry, including banks, insurers, P&I Club, shipping lines, ship operators, shipyards, terminal operators, railways, airlines and aircraft manufacturers, airports, trucking companies, customs brokers, freight forwarders and logistics providers.
+- Exceptional industry coverage – Our lawyers advise and act for many leading companies in deals in the transportation industry, including banks, insurers, P&I Clubs, terminal operators, airlines, aircraft manufacturers, airports, customs brokers, freight forwarders, and logistics providers.

-- Large scope of services – We provide advice on sale and purchase or financing of assets and operations.
-We help clients obtain regulatory approvals and permits and draft and enforce contracts.
-We also represent them before administrative tribunals and civil courts, and support them with crisis management.
+- Wide range of services – We provide advice on sales and purchases or asset and corporate financing.
+We help clients to obtain regulatory approvals and permits and to draft and enforce contracts.
+We also represent them before administrative tribunals and civil courts and assist them with crisis management.

-- Global expertise – Our transport expertise in Canada is supplemented by an unrivalled transport expertise across the world including in the United States, Europe, Australia, Latin America, Asia Africa and the Middle East.
-With around 300 transport lawyers worldwide, Norton Rose is a worldwide leader in the transport sector.
+- Global reach – Our Canadian transportation experience is supplemented by unrivalled transportation knowledge from around the world, including the United States, Europe, Australia, Latin America, Asia, Africa and the Middle East.
+With close to 300 transportation lawyers worldwide, Norton Rose Fulbright is a worldwide leader in the transportation industry.

 Rankings and accolades